Basic Approach to Corporate Governance

 Outside Corporate Auditor Kazuhiko Yamagishi utilizes his professional perspective as a lawyer and wide-ranging insight into management for auditing our Company.

 We have established the Criteria for Independence of Directors and Corporate Auditors through a resolution of the Board of Directors, and has determined that the aforementioned Outside Directors and Outside Corporate Auditors are independent pursuant to said criteria.
-In addition, notification of them as independent officers has been submitted as stipulated by the Tokyo Stock Exchange.
+In addition, we have submitted notification of them as Independent Officers as stipulated by the Tokyo Stock Exchange.

 We also hold monthly Outside Officers’ Meetings consisting of Outside Directors, Outside Corporate Auditors, the Director Overseeing the Corporate General Affairs Division and the Corporate Finance & Planning Division, the Executive Officer in charge of the Corporate General Affairs Division, Standing Corporate Auditors, and members of the Corporate General Affairs Division and the Corporate Finance & Planning Division.
 At the Outside Officers’ Meeting, account settlement overview reports on our Group are shared, introductions to businesses are provided from the Corporate Officers in charge of each segment, and advance explanations of agenda items for meetings of the Board of Directors are provided.
 This is done in an effort to share information and awareness concerning the Group between Outside Directors and Outside Corporate Auditors.